TBBL-UTHealth/DISC1/Data-Analysis/README.md

 	* Percentage_data_testing is the percentage of data that will be used for testing.
 100-percentage_data_testing is the percentage 	that will be used for triaing.
 	* Target_variance is the percentage of the variance that wants to be explained by the number of principal components chosen.
 Therefore, the Func_LDA will chose as many principal components as it takes to get to the target_variance percentage
-	* If plotting RV or polar plots: o Type, LFP or Gamma, this should match the value given by GammaFlag o Plot_type
+	* If plotting RV or polar plots:
+		* Type, LFP or Gamma, this should match the value given by GammaFlag
+		* Plot_type
 	Outputs:
 	* Model_summary, structure with the accuracy, snr, rms, amplitude for each whisker and device.
 You get 10 repetitions per whisker, as this is equivalent to the number of crossvalidation used in the model